Gastric Sleeve Surgery

 Gastric Sleeve Potential Complications

-A gastric sleeve procedure is generally considered safe; complications and death are rare when it's performed by a competent surgeon.
+A gastric sleeve procedure is considered safe; complications and death are rare when it's performed by a competent surgeon.
 The following complications may occur.

 Failure to Lose Weight and Weight Regain